 Local Plans must be prepared in consultation with the community and there are set times in the process where local people can put their ideas across to their council.
 The plan-making process is a long one, often running over several years.
 It is important that we put forward comments at every stage possible to make sure wildlife has a voice.

 We get involved with as many consultations on Local Plans as our capacity allows, here is a small selection of responses we have made over the past few years.
-Many of these have lead directly to positive changes in policy wording to benefit wildlife and people.

 For more details on your Local Plan please visit the website of the District or Borough that applies to you.